Elizabeth Pulman: Biography

 Pulman raised nine children on her own after being widowed.

 Twice widowed, Pulman kept the studio afloat, specialising in scenic photographs and portraits.

 Many of her works included important Maori tribe members including Chief Paul Paora Tuhaere, King Tawhiao, and Tawhiao's daughter and second wife.

+New Zealand artist Gottfried Lindauer used Pulman's photographs as a basis for some of his paintings.
+For examples, his 1879 portrait Anehana, is based on a photograph taken in Pulman's studio sometime between 1867 and 1871.

 Pulman died on 3 February 1900 in Auckland, New Zealand.